liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 ![sticker types](../../../images/Sticker.jpg)

 ### Usage
-Use stickers to visually identify elements in a dataset that are part of a same group.
-You can use any color you want for stickers.
+Use stickers to visually identify elements in a dataset that are part of the same group.
+Stickers can be any color.

 ### Sizes